 My family loves a great road trip.
 After scanning the map, we thought it was about time to make the drive from Chicago to Florida.
 Oh, and what a fun road trip it was!
-Our road trip from Chicago to Florida included plenty of fun stops, museums, tons of food (especially BBQ), and of course ice cream.
+Our Chicago to Florida drive included plenty of fun stops, museums, tons of food (especially BBQ), and of course ice cream.

 Road Trip Stops on Your Chicago to Florida Drive